-A ceramic crown, often referred to as a porcelain crown, is a dental restoration that covers an existing tooth that has been broken or decayed, helping to fill out any missing structure and creating a full tooth again.
+Ceramic or porcelain crowns are dental restorations that cover existing teeth that have been broken or decayed, helping to restore their shape and form.
 A dental crown is carefully created to match the natural appearance of your teeth, helping to ensure proper functionality of the affected tooth and a seamless appearance in your smile.
-These tooth-shaped ‘caps’ ensure the tooth is protected from any further damage.

-It’s important not to delay getting a crown for too long when a tooth needs it.
-If left alone, the original tooth structure may become significantly compromised, and more comprehensive treatments may be required, including implant procedures.
+It’s important not to delay getting a crown for too long when the need for a crown has been identified and recommended.
+If left alone, the original tooth structure may become significantly more compromised, and more comprehensive treatments may become necessary or the tooth may even be diagnosed as no longer viable for a crown.

-Combining strength and aesthetics, ceramic crowns are one of the best options available to improve a damaged tooth.
-Some of the primary advantages include:
+Combining strength and aesthetics, ceramic crowns are one of the best options available to improve a damaged tooth, with advantages including:

 Each tooth crown cost will vary depending on various factors, including the material used, the location where you are having the crown placed, and if any additional procedures are needed.
 Your dentist will provide you with a detailed breakdown of costs prior to beginning any treatment.